roy-salvador/cs282-static-hand-gesture-recognizer/README.md

   python handgesture-recorder.py
   ```

 3. Generate the HOG features file.
 This will be used as training examples of the SVM.
+Place it inside model directory.

   ```
   python handgesture-featureextractor.py
   ```

-5. Run the Recognizer Application.
+5. Update the HOG_WINDOW_SIZE parameter with what was used in featur eextraction.
+Run the Recognizer Application.

   ```
   python handgesture-recognizer.py